 Are there side effects related to sedation?

-Side effects of sedation are usually headaches, nausea and drowsiness.
+Side effects of sedation are usually headaches, nausea, and drowsiness.
 They usually go away shortly after the procedure.
-This is common for anyone who has had a procedure requiring sedation, and is not a concern for 24-48 hours post your procedure.
+This is common for anyone who has had a procedure requiring sedation and is not a concern for 24-48 hours post your procedure.

-What should I do after I have been sedated?
+What should I do after sedation?

 How long does it take for sedation to wear off?